Alex-nike/Luxembourg-P_R-Accessibility/README.md

 - GTFS data Luxembourg (Spans the whole country)
 - Commerical land (Preprocesed, needed for BD classification)
 - VDL quarters polygons (used in BD classification)
-- AVl and ux tram lines (used in mapping)
+- AVl and Luxtram lines (used in mapping)
 - OSM walking network (extracted using osmnx)

 ## Requirements